ShivamBari2728/Flutter-Projects/README.md

 I will be studying and developing cross-platform mobile apps in this repository.

-#Resource
+# Resource
-I am learning from "udemy.com/course/learn-flutter-complete-guide/".
+I am learning from " www.udemy.com/course/learn-flutter-complete-guide/ ".

 ## Setup